-The Investment Pool invests cash reserves for all County agencies and approximately 100 special purpose districts and other public entities such as fire, school, sewer, and water districts, and other public authorities.
+The Investment Pool invests cash reserves for all County agencies and approximately 100 special purpose districts and other public entities such as fire, school, sewer, and water districts.
 It is one of the largest investment pools in the State, with an average asset balance of more than \$5.0 billion during the past year.
-Assets of all County agencies typically comprise between 35% and 40% of the Investment Pool.
+Assets of County agencies typically comprise between 35% and 40% of the Investment Pool.